 Need a ride to the store?
 Work?
 Baseball practice?
 College?
 Auto repair?
 We've got options for you!

-The City of Pendleton transportation programs consist of senior/disabled taxi tickets, general public taxi tickets, senior meal site transportation, a daily van service serving the general public, parks and recreation summer interpark rides, and an aquatic center summer transport.
+The City of Pendleton transportation programs consist of deviated and fixed bus routes, senior/disabled taxi tickets, general public taxi tickets, senior meal site transportation, a daily van service serving the general public, parks and recreation summer interpark rides, and an aquatic center summer transport.
 The City contracts with Elite Taxis, Inc for these services.

 Let'er Bus Transit

 The City of Pendleton is introducing the new deviated fixed route service, called “Let’er Bus Transit”.
 This bus route is for the general public, all are welcomed to ride under the following guidelines.
-The routes will begin on October 15th and will run two different routes, six times a day.
+The routes will run two different routes, six times a day.
 The routes will not operate on federal holidays.

 The North-East route will run from Walmart out to Riverside and back through the North Hill neighborhood.
 Stops on the North-East route will include City Hall, Main Street, state offices on Emigrant, the high school and BMCC.